 - Read our full breakdown of iPadOS 13

 - 32GB and 128GB storage sizes

-The iPad will get a processor bump and now come with the company's A10 Fusion chip rather than the previously used A10 processor.
-The chip, which first appeared in 2016 in the iPhone 7 and iPhone 7 Plus, means the new model won't be as powerful as the iPad Pro range, but it should deliver enough power to get most of the things iPad mainstream users will need and want.
+The 2019 iPad gets a processor bump compared to previous versions, meaning the company's A10 Fusion chip is at its core (rather than the previously used A10 processor).
+The chip, which first appeared back in 2016 in the iPhone 7 and iPhone 7 Plus, means the new model won't be anywhere nearly as powerful as the iPad Pro range, but it does deliver enough power to get most of the things iPad that mainstream users will want.

 We've had no issues running a multitude of apps.
 Big games do take a little longer to load than we would like, having become accustomed to the speed of the iPad Pro and iPhone 11 models, but it's by no means slow or sluggish.

 If you're buying this iPad to watch Netflix, surf the web, maybe do some drawing – you'll need to buy an Apple Pencil, but of course – and general low-resource tasks like writing emails or documents then it'll be more than capable.
 If you're into heavy video/photo editing, or gaming with all the special graphics features switched on, then you might experience some longer-than-you-want load or render times.

 With its slightly larger screen and the introduction of the new iPadOS 13 operating system, the 2019 iPad is the safe, familiar and affordable iPad option.

 It's not the most advanced iPad going by any means though.
 Using a series of older technologies – as already tried and proven in other devices like the iPhone 7 or the current iPad Pro range – Apple's offering here is one that's solid, but not best-of-best any more.

 For many that means this iPad companion will be the perfect media consumption, casual app machine or sketching pad.
 There's still no better entry-level tablet around.